imagej/imagej.github.io/_pages/SIOX__Simple_Interactive_Object_Extraction.md

 ### Reset or Create mask

-{% capture title%}
- SIOX Reset/Create mask panel
-{% endcapture %}
-{% include thumbnail src='/images/pages/SIOX-Reset-Create-mask.png' title=title %} This panel is enabled during any of the other segmentation steps.
+{% include thumbnail src='/images/pages/SIOX-Reset-Create-mask.png' title='SIOX Reset/Create mask panel'%} This panel is enabled during any of the other segmentation steps.

   - **Reset**